 This section explains how the procedures specified in this document have to be enhanced when OSCORE is used as a Ua protocol between a UE and an NAF.
 The following gives the complementary description with respect to the procedure specified in clause 4.5.3 or in clause 5.3.3.
 In the text below, the CoAP Client is assumed to be an application on the UE.

-Editor's Note: How the UE and AF agree on the use of GBA_U or GBA_ME is FFS.

 The procedure to establish OSCORE protected communication is shown in Figure Y.3.2-1 and includes the following steps:

 1) The CoAP Client (UE) shall send a CoAP request to the NAF.
 This is the Application Request in Step 1 in clause 4.5.3 or in clause 5.3.3.
 The CoAP request shall consist of the following: